uv (recommended)

 is_published: bool | None = None

-Use @fraiseql.query to wire queries to SQL views.
-The sql_source argument names the view that backs this query:
+Use @fraiseql.query with fraiseql.config(sql_source=...) in the function body to wire queries to SQL views.
+The sql_source argument names the v_ view that backs the query:

 schema.py